mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 *(Archive Issue: The audio ends abruptly at 1:01:19.)*

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-43-lecture-1" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-43-lecture-1" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00